Birational geometry of foliations associated to simple derivations: Birational geometry of examples and proof of Theorem -

 We start with examples having $\kappa (\calf) =1$.
 Part of these examples are associated to \emph{Shamsuddin derivations}, see \cite{Sha}.
-These are derivations of the form The associated foliation is given by $\omega=dy-\left(a(x)y+b(x)\right)dx$.
-It is a special Riccati foliation. \begin{rem} For a Riccati foliation $\F$, the Kodaira dimension always satisfies $\kappa (\calf) \leq 1$.
+These are derivations of the form The associated foliation is given by $\omega=dy-\left(a(x)y+b(x)\right)dx$ and is a special Riccati foliation. \begin{rem} For a Riccati foliation $\F$, the Kodaira dimension always satisfies $\kappa (\calf) \leq 1$.
 In view of our Theorem \ref{kodsimples}, if such a foliation is associated to a simple derivation of $\C[x,y]$, it must satisfy $\kappa (\calf)=1$.
-However, for illustrative purposes we present direct computations of the Kodaira dimension for such examples. \end{rem} \begin{exa} Consider the foliation $\calf$ of the projective plane associated to
+However, for illustrative purposes we present direct computations of the Kodaira dimension for such examples.
+The fibrations adapted to the examples we propose correspond to pencils of parallel lines in $\C^2$.
+Notice however that, applying polynomial automorphisms of $\C^2$, we can transform these lines in curves of arbitrary degree, the transformed derivation remaining simple. \end{rem} \begin{exa} Consider the foliation $\calf$ of the projective plane associated to

 called Bergman's example in \cite{CoS}.
 The extended foliation $\calf$ of $\P^2$ has degree $2$.
-The point at infinity $(1:0:0)$ is a saddle-node with Milnor number $m=3$ whose strong separatrix is the line at infinity $L: x_0=0$; in particular $L$ is $\calf$-invariant.
+The point at infinity $(1:0:0)$ is a saddle-node with Milnor number $\mu=3$ whose strong separatrix is the line at infinity $L: x_2=0$; in particular $L$ is $\calf$-invariant.
 At $(0:1:0)$ there is a a quadratic singularity: the blowing-up at this point produces a Riccati foliation on $\mathbb{F}_1$, leaving invariant the exceptional curve $E_1$.
-There is just one singular point along $E_1$, a saddle-node with Milnor number $m=3$ with strong separatrix $\overline{L}$ and weak separatrix $E_1$.
-This is already a nef model in $\mathbb{F}_1$.
-The multiplicity of $\overline{L}$ as an invariant fiber and the formula for the cotangent bundle of \cite[p.
-57]{BrBG} enable us to compute
+There is just one singular point along $E_1$, a saddle-node with Milnor number $\mu=3$, strong separatrix $\overline{L}$ and weak separatrix $E_1$.
+This already gives a nef model in for $\calf$ in $\mathbb{F}_1$.
+Taking into account the multiplicity of $\overline{L}$ (thought of) as an invariant fiber, and the formula in \cite[p.
+48]{BrBG} for the cotangent bundle we deduce

 \end{exa}

 \begin{exa} From \cite{GLl} we consider the foliation of degree $2$ in the projective plane associated to